Fort Worth Fire Department: 1909–1919

 In 1909 the city began purchasing motorized equipment for the department.
 The first motorized vehicle was a car at the cost of $2,140.
 By 1919 the department was completely motorized and all horse-drawn equipment was withdrawn from service.
 During these years the department hired its first Fire Marshal and the city began adopting several progressive fire codes.

 1920s and '30s

 During the 1920s and 1930s the department continued to expand along with the city.
-A new downtown headquarters and signal station at 1000 Cherry Street, designed by Wyatt C. Hedrick, began operation in December of 1930.
+A new downtown headquarters and signal station at 1000 Cherry Street, designed by Wyatt C. Hedrick, began operation in December 1930.
 The department unionized in 1935.
 The union began pressing for a minimum wage law and in 1937 the Texas legislature passed the desired legislation.
 This put a strain on the already depleted city coffers, and the city was only able to pay about 75% of the minimum wage.
 The union sued for back pay, but the fire chief declared he was unable to back the lawsuit.